“Selected ion flow tube mass spectrometry (SIFT-MS) provides rapid, non-invasive measurements of volatile biomarkers in exhaled breath.”

 Identification of lung cancer volatile markers with Selected Ion Flow Tube Mass Spectrometry (SIFT-MS) could lead to non-invasive diagnosisView Details

-Real-time, non-invasive SIFT-MS analysis of VOCs in breath enables breath-by-breath profiling for early diagnosis of diseasesView Details
+Real-time, non-invasive SIFT-MS breath research enables breath-by-breath profiling for early diagnosis of diseasesView Details